The Qualities of a Cutler Scholar

 Students who meet Cutler eligibility requirements will be sent a supplemental application after they have submitted the Common Application, provided they met the initial November 15 Early Action deadline.
 Students should respond to the supplemental application, which will include the following prompts:

 - Reflect on a service activity or other efforts you’ve undertaken to contribute to your community or communities.
 Your actions might involve individual service, a group project, or substantial activities to support your family, such as employment or caring for a sick relative.
 What did you learn about yourself and your community?
 What did you learn about how society functions more generally?
 (Limit 250 words)

 - What qualities are most important when practicing leadership?
 How have you tried to model these qualities when working with others?
 What opportunities are you interested in seeking out to develop new qualities of leadership?
 (Limit 250 words)

 Cutler Scholars Program staff and alumni review all applications and select award finalists.
 Finalists will be notified and invited for virtual interviews which typically occur in late January and early February.

-Finalists are notified of their selection status by February 15.
+Finalists are notified of their selection status by late March.
 Those selected for awards have until May 1 to accept their Cutler Scholar Award and secure their position in the Cutler Scholars Program.